DBraun/Faust-Tutorial/DAY1.md

 ## Soundfile server

-This section mostly repeats information from [here](https://github.com/grame-cncm/faustide?tab=readme-ov-file#soundfiles-access).
+This section explains a convenient way to use audio files from your local filesystem in the IDE.
+It mostly repeats information from [here](https://github.com/grame-cncm/faustide?tab=readme-ov-file#soundfiles-access).
 You can drag audio files into the file browser section on the left side of the IDE.
 Then those audio files can be accessed with the `soundfile` primitive.
 However, it's more convenient to be able to load any audio file from a folder on your own computer.
 For this, we need to run a Python server.
 If you haven't already, install [Python](https://www.python.org/downloads/).
 Then install `flask`:

 ```bash
 pip3 install flask Flask-Cors